ilich/simple-ini/README.md

 * hasProperty(property, section) - checks if the property exists in the section.
   If the section is not specified then it checks if global property exists.

-* get(section, property?) - Gets property's value. config might be 'section.property' or
+* get(section, property?) - Gets property's value. section might be 'section.property' or
   just 'property'.
-If the config is just a 'property' then the library tries to get the global property.
+If the section is just a 'property' then the library tries to get the global property.
   Section names containing dots have to be queried by delimiting the section and property part as proper arguments